 If you need or expect instant traffic then SEO might not be where you should be investing your online marketing dollars.

-Safe, sustainable SEO takes time to implement and get results but once your site is performing well it’s the gift that keep on giving.
+Safe, sustainable SEO takes time to implement and get results but once your site is performing well it’s the gift that keeps on giving.

 If you need instant traffic then you might be better served by using Paid Traffic such as Google Adwords rather than SEO.